-FOREWORD & DISCLAIMER
+FOREWORD AND DISCLAIMER

-This is a modified version of the 1983 Cape Dory Owner's Manual which was included with the vintage Cape Dory 31 sailboat built by Cape Dory Yachts, Inc., a company that ceased operations in 1991.

-It is offered here for use by those seeking a replacement for their original owners manual or for any sailboat owner who might benefit from the useful information it contains on general sailboat maintenance and repair.
-It is not suggested that it be relied upon implicitly, but that it act as a supplement to other sources of information currently available.

-References to people, companies and products mentioned within the Manual may now be obsolete; there is no longer a factory or Cape Dory Service Department to contact for support as the Manual states, no Dealers, no newsletter, etc.

-Also, it should be kept in mind that the information in this Manual may be not only dated, but may contain inaccuracies or omissions and that neither I nor anyone connected with the original Manual shall be held liable for any losses, injuries, or damages arising from its use.

-It was written as a guide for owners of Cape Dorys specifically and its application and suitability for use with other types of boats is not expressed or implied.
+This is a modified version of the Cape Dory Owner's Manual included with 1981 vintage Cape Dory sailboats built by Cape Dory Yachts, Inc., a company that ceased operations in 1991.
+It is offered here for the use of those seeking a replacement manual for a Cape Dory Typhoon, Typhoon Weekender, CD-22, CD-25, CD-25D, CD-27, CD-28, CD-30, CD-30K or for any sailboat owner who might benefit from the useful information it contains on general sailboat maintenance and repair.
+It is not suggested that it be relied on implicitly, but that it act as a supplement to other sources of information currently available.
+References to people, companies and products mentioned within the Manual may now be obsolete; there is no longer a factory or Cape Dory Service Department to contact for support as the Manual states, no Dealers, no newsletter, etc. Also, it should be kept in mind that the information in this Manual may be not only dated, but may contain inaccuracies or omissions and that neither I nor anyone connected with the original Manual shall be held liable for any losses, injuries, or damages arising from its use.
+It was written as a guide for the owners of Cape Dorys specifically and its application and suitability for use with other types of boats is not expressed or implied.
 Further, it is meant to be distributed freely and not to be used for profit.
 All trademarks, logos, products and businesses appearing in the Manual are the sole property of their respective owners and they retain all rights.
 I have no association with and do not represent any of the products, businesses, or persons named in the Manual.

+A NOTE ON PRINTING THE MANUAL

+In order for the Manual to print properly with ADOBE ACROBAT READER, set paper size to 8-1/2" X 11" and all margins to 1/2" (.5").
+If any problems are encountered in printing, load the file into a word processor and print it from there.
+The Manual, without the illustrations in the Drawings and Plans (Chapter 5) which are provided as a separate files, is a total of 67 pages.

-Cathy Monaghan, January 2006.
+Ed Rant January, 1999 Cathy Monaghan, January 2006